fco1000/gotta_do/README.md

 # Gotta\_Do App

-> "You gotta do what you gotta do.
-No excuses.
-No mercy."
+> "You gotta do what you gotta do."

 **Gotta\_Do** is a brutal, no-nonsense productivity and accountability app built for people who are tired of their own excuses.
 It combines tasks, journaling, reminders, and an intelligent tone-shifting AI that adjusts based on your behavior.
 It's your personal drill sergeant in your pocket — sarcastic, sometimes cruel, but always effective.